bryg217/bryans-blog/posts/4-react-tip-page-components.md

 There are many more benefits, but those are the top ones in my experience.

 So again, the key takeaway for today's post is: **think about your page as you would other components -- to a degree**.
-Of course, this nuanced and you need to know how and when to apply it.
+Of course, this is nuanced and you need to know how and when to apply it.
 But, that is a topic for another discussion.  =)

 ## Closing Thoughts